-- Language adapted courses retain the same learning outcomes as the regular curriculum, but with adaptations\ to enable ELL students to participate in the program. - \Adaptations could include graphic organizers to assist with classroom presentations, extended time to complete assignments or tests, support to develop and practice study skills, frontloading of key vocabulary or concepts, multiple exposure to materials, etc. - A smaller class size allows the teacher to focus more time working with each student.
+- Language adapted courses retain the same learning outcomes as the regular curriculum, but with English-language adaptations. - Adaptations could include graphic organizers to assist with classroom presentations, extended time to complete assignments or tests, support to develop and practice study skills, frontloading of key vocabulary or concepts, multiple exposure to materials, etc. - A smaller class size allows the teacher more time to work with each student.
 An accessible pace and workload provides a more welcoming environment for ELL students to grasp content and skills.
-Language adapted courses are full-credit courses (with the exception of Transitional English 10).
+Language adapted courses are full-credit courses.